 But what else is there to know about TV star Matt Lucas?

 1. Matt rose to fame by playing a giant baby

-In the mid 90s Matt appeared on comedy gameshow Shooting Stars with Vic Reeves and Bob Mortimer.
+In the mid-90s Matt appeared in the comedy gameshow Shooting Stars with Vic Reeves and Bob Mortimer.
 He played the role of George Dawes, who would reveal the team scores while dressed a giant baby in a romper suit and playing the drums!

 2. Matt had some very famous school friends

 When he was a teenager Matt attended the Haberdashers Aske's Boys School in Borehamwood.
 Also at the school at the same time were David Baddiel and Sacha Baron Cohen.
 Matt later went on to study at the University of Bristol, before joining the national Youth Theatre where he met David Walliams.

 3. He lost his hair at just six years old

 Matt revealed in his autobiography, Little Me, that alopecia caused his hair to fall out in 1980, when he was at infant school.
 According to Matt it was during the summer holidays that he started to lose his hair...
 "I wasn't initially concerned.
 At four my hair had been blonde and curly, but at five it was a big brown pudding bowl and I loathed it."
 However, Matt soon found that his hair loss helped people remember him and says being bald has helped his career.